namanUIUC/namanUIUC.github.io/_pages/about.md

   - /about.html
 ---

-I am a graduate researcher under the advisement of professor [Aditya Prameswaran](http://www.nyu.edu/projects/bowman/) at UIUC with an interest in machine learning, computer vision especially in the joint field of computer vision and deep learning.
-I am affliated to [Zenvisage group](https://wp.nyu.edu/ml2/), which is sponsered by GOOGLE.
+I am a graduate researcher under the advisement of professor [Aditya Prameswaran](http://web.engr.illinois.edu/~adityagp/) at University of Illinois at Urbana-Champaign with an interest in machine learning, computer vision especially in the joint field of computer vision and deep learning.
+I am affliated to [Zenvisage group](http://zenvisage.cs.illinois.edu).
+I did my undergraduate studies at Indian Institute of Technology (IIT), Hyderabad in chemical engineering with entrepreneurship minor.
+I worked as associate researcher at [Ritsumeikan University](http://en.ritsumei.ac.jp), Japan with professor [Takeshi Kikuchi](http://www.ritsumei.ac.jp/ls/news/article.html/?id=84) in 2016 summers.

-# News
+# Updates

-- bla bla blaa ! `note`
+- first one ! `note`

-  > akshdfasd
+  > note